dlsucomet/Lightpost/README.md

 Lightpost is currently in development.
 Be sure to check the repo freely for updates!

 ## Prerequisites and Installation
-Lightpost depends on the following packages:
+Lightpost runs on Python 3.6 and depends on the following packages:
 * PyTorch 0.4.x
 * TorchText 0.4.x
 * TorchVision 0.4.x
+* Tensorflow 1.12
+* TensorboardX 1.4

 Clone the repository to your machine in the directory of your projects.
 ```bash